-Our group recently developed a new proteomics technology, termed fluorosequencing, for identifying peptides in a complex mixture at a single molecule resolution9.
-In this method, a researcher selectively labels amino acids on peptides with fluorophores, immobilizes the peptides on a glass slide, subjects them to rounds of Edman degradation chemistry, and monitors the fluorescence of individual peptides after loss of each consecutive amino acid per Edman cycle.
-The Edman cycle coinciding with the loss in fluorescent intensity (occurring due to the removal of the fluorescently labeled amino acid) indicates the position of the labeled amino acid in the sequence.
+Our group recently developed a new proteomics technology, termed fluorosequencing, for identifying peptides in a complex mixture at a single-molecule resolution.
+9 In this method, a researcher selectively labels AAs on peptides with fluorophores, immobilizes the peptides on a glass slide, subjects them to rounds of Edman degradation chemistry, and monitors the fluorescence of individual peptides after the loss of each consecutive AA per Edman cycle.
+The Edman cycle coinciding with the loss in fluorescent intensity (occurring due to the removal of the fluorescently labeled AA) indicates the position of the labeled AA in the sequence.
 This pattern, termed as a fluorosequence, is mapped to a reference database to identify the likely source peptide and proteins.
-As can be observed in the workflow, selectively labeling amino acids with fluorophores and immobilizing the peptides to a solid imaging surface are two critical steps in the process.
-The selective labeling of the C-terminal carboxylic acid not only provides a unique attachment point for immobilization, but its exclusivity allows for subsequent labeling of internal acidic residues using alternate technologies, such as amide coupling, which can enhance fluorosequencing method when used in tandem.
-We implemented the peptide labeling process for angiotensin (illustrated in Figure 4A) by first conjugating the C-terminal carboxylic acid with a synthesized NB-PEG4-alkyne linker in solution using the above described and optimized photoredox chemistry, then capturing the peptide on solid support via' its N-terminal amine using a pyridine carboxaldehyde reagent (PCA) (procedure adapted from), followed by a two-step labeling process to attach a fluorophore on the glutamic acid.
-The twostep coupling reaction involves an amide coupling using 3-azidopropylamine followed by installing an Atto647N-PEG4-DBCO using standard copper-free click chemistry.
+As can be observed in the workflow, selectively labeling AAs with fluorophores and immobilizing the peptides to a solid imaging surface are two critical steps in the process.
+The selective labeling of the C-terminal carboxylic acid not only provides a unique attachment point for immobilization, but its exclusivity also allows for subsequent labeling of internal acidic residues using alternate technologies, such as amide coupling, which can enhance the fluorosequencing method when used in tandem.
+We implemented the peptide-labeling process for angiotensin (illustrated in Figure 4A) by first conjugating the C-terminal carboxylic acid with a synthesized NB-PEG4-alkyne linker in solution using the abovedescribed and optimized photoredox chemistry, then capturing the peptide on the solid support via its N-terminal amine using a pyridine carboxaldehyde reagent (PCA) (procedure adapted from a previous study15), followed by a two-step labeling process to attach a fluorophore on glutamic acid.
+The two-step coupling reaction involves an amide coupling using 3-azidopropylamine, followed by installing an Atto647N-PEG4-DBCO using standard copper-free click chemistry.
 Following the labeling step and washing away the free uncoupled fluorophores from the solid support, we released and deprotected the peptide scarlessly from the support.
-After a serial dilution through four orders of magnitude, we immobilized the liberated and fluorescently labeled peptide on an azide-functionalized glass surface using copper-catalyzed click chemistry methods).
-Fluorosequencing this peptide (seen in the blue bar in Figure 4B) reveals the position of the glutamic acid residue on individual molecules of angiotensin, as seen by the preferential removal of the fluorophore after the 1st Edman cycle.
-As suitable negative controls, we also fluorosequenced: (a) angiotensin but without the alkyne linker to control for non-specific attachment of the labeled peptide on the azide slides, and (b) a negative control peptide of sequence H2N-AGAGANGSNFGAN-(CO)NH2, with a amidated C-terminal carboxylic acid to serve as a control for excess fluorophores carried along through the reaction.
-The 20-fold increase in the counts of fluorescence loss after the 1st Edman cycle for angiotensin when compared with the controls confirms the utility of the selective C-terminal decarboxylative-alkylation chemistry for enabling single molecule sequencing of internal carboxylic acid-containing amino acid residues.
+After a serial dilution through four orders of magnitude, we immobilized the liberated and fluorescently labeled peptide on an azide-functionalized glass surface using copper-catalyzed click chemistry (Figure 4B, see the Methods section).
+Fluorosequencing this peptide (seen in the blue bar in Figure 4C) reveals the position of the glutamic acid residue on individual molecules of angiotensin, as seen by the preferential removal of the fluorophore after the first Edman cycle.
+As suitable negative controls, we also fluorosequenced (a) angiotensin, but without the alkyne linker to control for the nonspecific attachment of the labeled peptide on the azide slides and (b) a negative control peptide of sequence H2N-AGAGANGSNFGAN-(CO)NH2, with an amidated C-terminal carboxylic acid to serve as a control for excess fluorophores carried along through the reaction.
+The 20-fold increase in the counts of fluorescence loss after the first Edman cycle for angiotensin when compared with the controls confirms the utility of the selective C-terminal decarboxylative alkylation chemistry for enabling single-molecule sequencing of internal carboxylic acid-containing AA residues.